GrayJack/janetrs/README.md

 ## Cargo Features

 -   `std`: Enable some trait impl for types that only exist on the `std` and the Error trait
 -   `unicode`: Enable more methods for JanetString and JanetBuffer
--   `inline-more`: More aggressive inlining
+-   `inline-more`: More agressive inlining
 -   `amalgation`: Link the Janet runtime to the package, enabling to use the client module
+-   `unicode`: Enable some unicode methods for JanetString and JanetBuffer
 -   `system`: Use system header to get Janet functions
 -   `link-system`: Link the Janet runtime to the package from the system, enabling to use the client module
+-   `nightly`: Enable some parts of the crate that uses nightly features, to use this feature you must compile the crate using a nightly rust version

 ## Licensing